hackclub/some-assembly-required/guide/math/boolean-logic.md

 ![Screen Shot 2022-05-17 at 10 53 20 AM](https://user-images.githubusercontent.com/621904/168842251-b04cdc4d-6c3e-458b-8968-c1eef1fc2b0c.png)

-`OR` is always false unless one of the inputs is true.
+`OR` is always true unless both of the inputs are false.

 | In | Out |